Understanding Asthma Triggers

 Illness, such as colds, flu, and sinus infections

 People with asthma often have allergies.
-An allergic reaction can trigger a flare-up.
 If you have allergies, or suspect you have them, talk with your healthcare provider about testing and treatment options.
 Allergy testing can determine exactly which allergens affect you.
 Types of tests include:

 Skin tests.
 A small amount of each allergen is applied to the skin.
 Sites are then examined for an allergic reaction (redness, swelling, or itching).
 In general, the greater the reaction, the stronger the allergy.

 Blood tests.
 An allergen is added to a blood sample.
-If allergy antibodies attack the allergen, it shows sensitivity to the allergen.
+If you have a reaction, it shows sensitivity to the allergen.

 Exposing a person to gradually increasing amounts of an allergen can help the body build up a tolerance.
-This is the purpose of immunotherapy.
-For this therapy, injections are given over a period of 3 to 5 years.
+This is the purpose of allergy shots, or immunotherapy.
+For this therapy, injections are given over a period of years.
 At first, injections containing a very small amount of allergen are given about once a week.
 As treatment continues, the amount of allergen is gradually increased to a maintenance level.
 Eventually, injections are given less often.
 This therapy can take up to a year to start working, but can be very effective for long-term management of certain allergies.